mattbruv/snes-fighter/README.md

 * I understand the limitations of the SNES better
 * I gain experience with other fighting games to know what base features to add.

+# Roadmap
+1. <s>Scrollable backgrounds</s> *having a really difficult time getting this to work, going to move on for now.
+2. Sprite rendering system
+3. Sprite movement
+4. Collision detection
+5. Damage calculations

 # Engine Specifications

 ## Background